CASINO BONUS EXPLAINED

 ROLLOVER / WAGERING REQUIREMENT

-Most common limitation attached to bonus offers (especially welcome bonuses) is a rollover requirement.
+Most common limitation attached to casino bonus offers (especially welcome bonuses) is a rollover requirement.

 Rollover requirement, which can also be called a wagering requirement or a play through requirement depending on the casino, dictates how many times the bonus money needs to be played with before in can be cashed out.